Moduli spaces of curves with polynomial point counts: Polynomiality for gleq8

 \section{Polynomiality for \texorpdfstring{$3g+2n<25$}{gleq8}}

-Here, we prove Theorem \ref{thm:Tatetype-markedpoints}, the first of three steps in the proof of our main results; it says that $H^*(\cM_{g,n})$ is of Tate type for $g = 0$ or $3g + 2n < 25$.
-We prove a stronger fact: the $E_1$-page of the weight spectral sequence for $\cM_{g,n} \subset \ocM_{g,n}$ is of Tate type.
+Here, we prove Theorem \ref{thm:Tatetype-markedpoints}, the first of three steps in the proof of our main results; it says that $H^*(\cM_{g,n})$ is of Tate type if and only if $g = 0$ or $3g + 2n < 25$.
+For the ``if" direction, we prove a stronger fact: the $E_1$-page of the weight spectral sequence for $\cM_{g,n} \subset \ocM_{g,n}$ is of Tate type.
 For $g = 0$, this is well-known, by \cite{Keel}.
 Our arguments for $3g + 2n < 25$ are framed in terms of graph complexes and use the automorphism groups of stable graphs in an essential way.
+We begin with a short, inductive proof that the ``only if" direction follows from Theorem~\ref{thm:smallestn}.